AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

 Like most states, Texas is a mandatory insurance state.
 As such, you need car insurance in order to register a vehicle.
-Without it, you won’t be able to register the car and may face a $175 fine if you’re caught driving it without insurance.
+Without it, you won’t be able to register the car and may face a $175 to $350 fine if you’re caught driving it without insurance.

 Do You Need Texas Car Registration for Car Insurance?

 To properly register a vehicle in Texas, you need valid car insurance.
 The insurance comes first, since it is one of the documents you’ll need to register the vehicle.
+You should get auto insurance as soon as you buy a car, whereas registration can be days or weeks later.

 Documentation You’ll Need to Register